All About Likir Gompa

 Places to stay around Likir Monastery

 First, you can request the monks to give you shelter for a night, if that happens- nothing better.
 If not, you can simply head to the Likir Village and get a homestay at highly affordable prices.
+Here are some places where you can book your stay.

 Shopping places around Likir Monastery